 Who Should Use QuickBooks Online

-QuickBooks Online (vs Desktop) is for the business owner on the go who wants to pay a little bit each month instead of a large amount one time per year (desktop versions cost from $183 to $319).
+QuickBooks Online (vs Desktop) is for the business owner on the go who wants to pay a little bit each month instead of a large amount one time per year (desktop versions cost from $199 to $499).

-It’s also for the owner who is on a remote job site and has a smart phone or laptop with Wi-Fi capabilities.
-The owner is able to complete the work, and can make out an invoice right there.
+It’s also for the owner who is on a remote job site and has a smartphone or laptop with Wi-Fi capabilities.
+The owner is able to complete the work and can make out an invoice right there.